-Grant Boyd – Vice President
+Grant Boyd – President

 Grant is the Chief Executive Officer of Bethany Community Support Inc – a group based in Geelong, Victoria incorporating Bethany Kindergarten Services Ltd. Grant has worked in the education, disability, health and community sectors as a practitioner, consultant and in leadership roles for government, not-for-profit and private sector organisations.
 He holds qualifications in Education, Special Education and Child and Adolescent Psychology and is a Graduate of the Australian Institute of Company Directors.
 He has in interest in governance, service system development and service provision for families and children from disadvantaged backgrounds.

 Elected to the ELAA Board in October 2015, Sue is an Associate Director of the Centre for Community Child Health and a Group Leader of Murdoch Children’s Research Institute.
 Sue leads a national program of work including initiatives concerned with early childhood policy, translation of research into practice, workforce development, service improvement and evaluation.
 Her group includes the award winning Raising Children Network in partnership with the Parenting Research Centre.

 Krishnan Rangaswamy – Treasurer

 Krishnan Rangaswamy is a risk management professional with over 25 years of experience.
 Currently the Executive Director Transformation at the ANZ Banking Corporation, Krishan is passionate about sharing his extensive financial experience with not-for-profit organisations.
 Krishnan has been an expert member on the ELAA Finance Committee for the past two years, assisting with the review of the financial systems and investments, and developing the investment policy.

 Ros Casey – Secretary